danielapoliveira/bioont-search-benchmark/README.md

 To change the query terms used in the benchmark edit the file [userinput/test_terms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/test_terms.txt) and introduce one query term per line.

-Finally, to run the benchmark code use the following commands:
+Finally, to run the benchmark code use the following commands in the root of the project:

     $ mvn clean
     $ mvn package